-Please Note Exception: Across the district a Mastery-Based Learning Model for Mathematics is being implemented and "phased-in."
-Part of this model gives students opportunities to "master" the content of a course and this may require them to need more than one year to achieve this mastery.
-In cases when students do not complete a math course for credit under the Mastery-Based Learning Model, s/he will not be "penalized" if this is the course preventing the student from promotion from one grade to the next.
-Schools may collaborate with the Math Consultant to make a decision that is not only fair to students, but in their best interest.
+Please Note Exception: Across the district, schools have the option of implementing a Mastery-Based Learning Model for grade 12 students only in Mathematics.
+Part of this model gives students opportunities to "master" the content of a course by completing a series of formative and summative assessments throughout the progression of the course using the Aleks platform.
+Grade 12 students must complete the math course by the end of their senior year to meet credit requirements for graduation.
 Credit recovery is not an option for students enrolled in a Mastery-Based Learning Math course.
 If a student attends an outside facility to learn the needed math, the student still needs to pass all of our district's assessments.